gregschaper/GitHub-Example-Workflow/README.md

 		* git clone <paste URL here>
 	* This should create a new git directory that will have the contents of the forked repository.

+* Once the repository has been cloned we want to make sure that only README.md and .java files are the only files added to the repository.
+To accomplihs this, create a new directory (I named mine DevelopmentDirectory) and copy and past the src folder and README.md to this new Directory.
+Open the project using Intellij from this new directory.
+Make neccesary changes to the files.
+Close Intellij.
+Copy the .java files you changed to the src folder of the cloned repository.

 * The team member that forked the repository will add code for the Team class and add their name as a team member.
 Then they will push the resulting Java code files back to the forked repository.
 	* to push the code:
 		* in the terminal execute the following command for all files you modified:
 			* git add <filename>
+		* Might need to use the following command:
+    			* git add -f src/<filename.java>
 		* Then execute in the terminal the following command:
 			* git commit -m "Put a commit message that is meaningful between the quotes"
 		* The execute in the terminal: